wxjiao/wxjiao.github.io/_pages/home.md

 Our current focus areas include:
 1. Reasoning with Natural Language, particularly Neuro-Symbolic and Causal Approaches
-2. NLP for long contexts including Coreference and Discourse
+2. NLP for long contexts, including models for Coreference and Discourse
 3. Question Answering, Dialog and other Human-centered NLP Applications
 4. NLP for Educational applications